It was clear that Feinstein says, I've been here all these years to Ted Cruz.

-I mean, you shouldn't use these words.
+I mean, he didn't use these words.

 You don't know how we do things here.